Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Results

-We now consider an analogous two-dimensional non-Hermitian system.
-The baseline periodic 2D non-Hermitian photonic crystal contains of 51 unit cells that repeat in the $x$ direction of rods surrounded by air similar to the 1D baseline periodic structure (Fig. 3(a)).
+The results observed thus far in 1D systems can also be extended to two-dimensional non-Hermitian system.
+We consider a baseline periodic 2D non-Hermitian photonic crystal with 12 unit cells that repeat in the $x$ direction of rods surrounded by air similar to the 1D baseline periodic structure (Fig. 5(a)).
 Within each unit cell, there is one lossless rod of $\varepsilon_a = 2$ and a rod with gain of $\varepsilon = 2 - 0.1i$.
-The lossless rod has radius $r_a = 0.2a$ while the gain rod has radius $r_b = 0.1a$ where $a$ is the unit cell length.
-It is also important to note that, though the photonic crystal is finite in the x-direction, Floquet periodic boundary conditions are imposed to make the system infinitely periodic in the $y$-direction as well.
-In the defected case, a geometry similar to the 1D point-defected structure is used where 25 unit cells surround either side of a lossy or lossless defect rod defined by a permittivity $\varepsilon_d = \varepsilon'_d + \varepsilon''_di$ and radius $r_d = 0.3a$, resulting in the same $C_2$ symmetry as the 1D system.
-Since Floquet periodic boundary conditions were placed on the boundaries in the $y$-direction, a line defect is created instead of a point defect in this system.
-4a.
+The rods have identical radii $0.17a$ where $a$ is the unit cell length.
+While the photonic crystal is finite in the x-direction, Floquet periodic boundary conditions are imposed to make the system infinitely periodic in the $y$-direction.
+In the defected case, a geometry similar to the 1D point-defected system is used where 6 unit cells surround either side of a lossy or lossless defect rod defined by a permittivity $\varepsilon_d = \varepsilon'_d + \varepsilon''_di$ and radius $r_d = 0.3a$, resulting in $C_4$ rotational symmetry about the center of the point defect.